The Ellie Blog

 Talking About Suicide

 One of our therapists and suicidologists at Ellie, Dr. Brittany Miskowiec says, “one of the most common myths about suicide is that talking about it will put the idea in someone’s head.”
+But that’s not true.
+For many, being asked about suicide and how they’re doing can give them some relief to actually talk about things.
 If you are concerned that a loved one might be contemplating suicide, read our blog post about how to talk to others about suicide.

 Of course, if you’re talking to someone with thoughts of suicide, you, or the person with thoughts of suicide can call or text 988, the National Suicide and Crisis Lifeline.